-In the algorithm, the information items are first collected to a small number of nodes through the first F channels, and then these nodes would disseminate the information to all the other nodes by transmitting on the F + 1-th channel.
-In particular, after the algorithm has started, each active node (possessing an information item) tries to send its message to other active nodes through a channel selected from the first F channels.
+In the algorithm, the information items are first collected to a small number of nodes through the transmissions on the first F channels, and then these nodes would disseminate the information to all the other nodes by transmitting on the F + 1-th channel.
+In particular, after the algorithm starts, each active node (possessing an information item) tries to send its message to other active nodes through a channel selected from the first F channels.
 Once a node has successfully sent a message that contains its own information item and perhaps also other received information items to other active nodes, it becomes inactive and only listens.
-While a node finds that it is the only one choosing a particular channel in the round, it starts broadcasting its messages to all other nodes on the F + 1-th channel.
-Since each node only becomes inactive after transmitting its information to other active nodes a message to all others, all information items will finally get broadcast on channel F + 1, which ensures the correctness of the algorithm.
+While a node finds that it is the only one choosing a particular channel in the round, it starts broadcasting its message to all other nodes on the F + 1-th channel.
+Since each node only becomes inactive after transmitting its information to other active nodes or broadcast a message to all others, all information items will finally get broadcast on channel F + 1, which ensures the correctness of the algorithm.

 During the algorithm, nodes may stay in four states: the information collection state C, the broadcast state B, the adjusting state A and the inactive state I. Initially, the state of nodes storing information items is set as C, and others stay in state I during the algorithm execution.
 Nodes in state I do nothing except listening on channel F + 1.
 The algorithm execution is divided into phases.
 A phase consists of $\Theta(\log n)$ rounds which contains two timeslots each.
-Between any two consecutive phases, there is an extra timeslot, called the adjusting timeslot, which is set for adjusting the transmission probability of nodes in state C. We next introduce the operations in states C, B and A in more detail.
+Between any two consecutive phases, there is an extra timeslot, called the adjusting timeslot, which is set for adjusting the transmission probability of nodes in state C. There are three parameters used in the algorithm. count and phase are use to record the number of rounds and phases that the node has executed the algorithm, respectively, while MegNum is used to count the number of received messages.
+We next introduce the operations in states C, B and A in more detail.
 The pseudo-code is given in Algorithm 1.

-Information Collection State C: State C is when a small number of nodes would collect their information items.
-At the beginning of the algorithm, all active nodes (that have a piece of information) are in state C. In each round of each phase, with probability 1/2, each node in state C selects channel F + 1on which it listens for receiving messages transmitted on this channel.
-With the remaining probability, nodes select an operating channel from the first Fchannels uniformly at random.
-In the first timeslot of the round, nodes transmit with specified probability.
-In the second timeslot of the round, nodes transmits on the selected channel.
-The second timeslot is to determine whether there are multiple nodes in a channel or not, which is the condition for a node to change from state C to state B, which we will describe later.
+Information collection state C In state C, the information items are collected to a small number of nodes.
+At the beginning of the algorithm, all active nodes (that have a piece of information) are in state C. In each round of each phase, with probability 1/2, each node in state C selects channel F + 1 on which it listens for receiving messages transmitted on this channel.
+With the remaining probability, nodes select an operating channel from the first F channels uniformly at random.
+On the selected channel, in the first timeslot of the round, nodes transmit with probability $p_c$ and listen with probability $1 - p_c$ (the value of $p_c$ will be given later), while in the second timeslot of the round, nodes transmit deterministically.
+The transmission on the selected channel in the second timeslot is to determine whether there are multiple nodes on a channel or not, which is the condition for a node to change from state C to state B as described later.
 In the adjusting timeslot, all nodes in state C listen on channel F + 1.

-The transmission probability of nodes in state C is initially set as $\frac{F}{2N}$ .
-If there is no node in state A transmitting on channel F+1 in the adjusting timeslot after each phase, all nodes in state C double their transmission probability, or otherwise they would leave the transmission probability unchanged.
+The transmission probability $p_c$ of nodes in state C is initially set as $\frac{F}{2N}$ .
+If there is not any node in state A transmitting on channel F + 1 in the adjusting timeslot after each phase, all nodes in state C double their transmission probability, or otherwise they would leave the transmission probability unchanged.
 The transmission probability will no longer be changed after it is increased to 1/2.